Cipher Department of the High Command of the Wehrmacht: Polygraphic coincidence counter

 The Polygraphic coincidence counter (Frequency analysis) (German:Sägebock, English:Sawbuck) was a machine for recording the frequency of polygraphs occurring in a message, or for recording the frequency of polygraphic coincidences between messages.
 It was particularly useful for periodic substitutions.
 Polygraph sizes includes decagraphs.
 It had a cost of ℛℳ1580 Reichsmarks, $1200 at 1945 conversion rate.

 The apparatus consisted of two teleprinters with paper tape photoelectric reading heads, a calculator (not described by TICOM) and ten different recorders.
 Each reader had a reading speed of 75 characters per second.
 Each recorder used a pen which made a dash on a paper strip 30 cm wide, wherever a signal was read from the calculator.
 During the first read of the full loop, each recorder would make a small vertical stroke every time a coincidence occurred.
 Thus, if there were 10 digraphic coincidences during the first full looping, the recorder number 2 made 10 small strokes, each above the other and so on.
 Another device, the trigram recording device output was chained to the bigram, and in a manner up to the Hasgram (10-gram) device.
 The devices automatically gave a Kappa plot for single characters, bigrams, etc. Although a hundred times faster that doing the method manually, working at 50 characters a second scanning speed for a text of 600 characters, it took two hours.

 Dr Hüttenhain and Walther Fricke his assistant did not identify the types of cryptographic systems this device was constructed for.
-Dr Hüttenhain did state however:
+Hüttenhain did state however:

 The problem was to determine the periods in short periodic substitution by finding the distance between repeats in a message...It (the counter) could also find two Enigma machine messages in depth.